opwip/Project_finals/README.md

 The most not organized project ever made.
-Every sensitive data you may find here used to make process of non production development easier
+All of the sensitive data you may find here used to make process of non production development easier